Please link this guide if you use it as a reference for your own content

 Hakushin Ring

-A decent weapon considering it is Lisa’s best craftable 4-star weapon as an Off-field DPS.
+Hakushin Ring is often Lisa’s best craftable 4-star weapon as an Off-field DPS.

-Overall, Hakushin Ring does provide valuable stats to Lisa, those being ER% and DMG%.
+Overall, Hakushin Ring provides valuable stats to Lisa: ER% and teamwide DMG%.
 However, it only shines if Lisa is in the position as an Off-field DPS where the ER% is appreciated.
 Otherwise, if she is an On-field DPS with a sufficient Battery, Hakushin Ring should not be considered an offensive option.

 Wandering Evenstar